-These last four months of the coronavirus pandemic have required the most resilience, the fastest period of change and the highest need for team communication that we have ever seen.
+This last year the coronavirus pandemic has required the most resilience, the fastest period of change and the highest need for team communication that we have ever seen.

 Many of our teams have experienced furlough, restructuring, redundancy, part-time working, salary reductions, isolation, no childcare… things we could have never predicted back in February.